 Digital equity and inclusion — affordable access to broadband internet, technology and devices, and skills and literacy — are vital components of economic development for rural communities.
-Prepare for forthcoming infrastructure funding and learn about how to leverage local assets by registering to participate in the next virtual Rural Community Action Assembly.

-The agenda includes presentations from:
+The agenda included presentations from:

 - Roxanna (Roxy) Barboza, Industry and Cybersecurity Policy Analyst, NTCA